f1sh-d00d/SafeSpaces/local_rag/Vers1/README.txt

 1. In a terminal window, move into the project folder where you are storing this app

-2. Run the command 'pip install requirements.txt'
+2. Run the command 'pip install -r requirements.txt'
 	- You will only need to run this command before you run the website for the first time.

 3. Open a seperate terminal window and run the command "Ollama serve"